Fundamental limits of low-rank matrix estimation: the non-symmetric case: Main results

-In order to get an upper bound on the matrix minimum mean square error, we will consider the ``dummy estimators'', i.e.\ estimators $\hat{\theta}$ that do not depend on $\bbf{Y}$ (and that are thus independent of $(\bbf{U},\bbf{V})$).
-If $\hat{\theta}$ is a dummy estimator, its mean square error is equal to
+where the minimum is taken over all estimators $\hat{\theta}$ (i.e.\ measurable functions of the observations $\bbf{Y}$).
+In order to get an upper bound on the matrix minimum mean squared error, we consider the ``dummy'' estimator given by $\hat{\theta}_{i,j} = \E[U_i V_j]$ for all $i,j$.
+This estimator does not depend on the observations $\bbf{Y}$ and achieves a mean squared error